Maru3301/conways_game_of_life/README.md

 Every cell is initiallized randomly with random() % 2

 **perlin:**
-Perlin Noise, influenced (badly) by density
+Perlin Noise, influenced (badly) by density, where density is a number between 0 and 255